William Contreras Preview, Player Props: Brewers vs. Padres

-William Contreras and his .422 on-base percentage over his past 10 games (69 points higher than his season-long percentage), will be in action for the Milwaukee Brewers against the San Diego Padres and Pedro Avila on August 26 at 7:10 PM ET.
+After going 1-for-4 with a double and two RBI in his most recent game, William Contreras and the Milwaukee Brewers take on the San Diego Padres (who will start Michael Wacha) at 2:10 PM ET on Sunday.

-In his most recent game, he went 1-for-3 with an RBI against the Padres.
+In his previous appearance, he went 1-for-4 with a double and two RBI against the Padres.

 William Contreras Game Info & Props vs. the Padres